 Increasingly, companies rely on delivering outstanding customer experience as a mean of differentiating themselves from their competition.
-It makes sense as a customer.
-You’re much more likely to want to deal with a company that delivers a great experience.
+As a customer you are more likely to interact with a company that offers great service quality and customer experience.

 But as a company, how do you make yourself stand out from the competition???